2nd Avenue Corridor Construction

 The storm sewer and pavement reconstruction work provide an opportunity to consider geometric improvements to the street.

-2nd Avenue from University Avenue to the Des Moines River will be under construction starting in early 2022 through early 2025.
+2nd Avenue from University Avenue to the Des Moines River will be under construction starting late March 2022 through 2025.

 The City hired a traffic engineering consultant to complete a traffic study of the 2nd Avenue corridor from University Avenue to the Des Moines River to determine if geometric improvements to the street were needed.
 The study looked at crash trends, existing and future traffic operations, and multi-modal accommodations.
 The traffic study showed that 2nd Avenue had higher average crash rates along the corridor and at several intersections when compared to statewide average crash rates for similar corridors and intersections.
 The study also identified the following issues present along the corridor: